derekchen14/derekchen14.github.io/pages/contact.md

 tags: [About, Archive]
 ---

 To connect, please send an email to: derek chen 14 at gmail.
+Also see all the social links below.